See the Channel Catalog to see which Plans have access to this channel.

 - Attachments on Send an Email with Attachments/ Reply to an Email have size limit of 140 MB.

-- Every single file have size limit of 100 MB
+- Every single file has size limit of 100 MB

 We need an application that keeps track of customer issue requests.
 Here are our requirements.